-Also in the utility compartment is a hose connection with a shut-off valve.
+Also in the underbelly utility compartment is a hose connection for the exterior water service.
 This is plumbed into the high-pressure water system of the trailer.
-This is an ideal place to rinse the sand off your feet after going to the beach, cleaning mud off your boots and hundreds of other messy jobs that are better done outside of your trailer.
-During freezing weather this line should be drained.
-Shut off the valve inside the lavatory and leave the exterior valve open.
+This is an ideal place to rinse the sand off your feet after going to the beach, cleaning mud off your boots, and hundreds of other messy jobs that are better done outside.
+On all units except the 27' and 25' Front bed Model an exterior water service shut off valve is located nside the lavatory cabinet and can be accessed by either opening the cabinet doors or removing the cabinet drawers.
+The front bed models shut off valve is accessed by removing a door on the wardrobe bottom shelf.
+The exterior water service is located beyond the heated area of the trailer and can be damaged if the water is not turned off in freezing temperatures.
+In freezing temperatures close the shut off the valve and open the exterior water service valve to drain the valve and line.